Sequential Change Detection with Differential Privacy: Numerical Results

 We further compare the performance of our DP-CUSUM procedure with the baseline method, online private change-point detector (OnlinePCPD) \cite{cummings2018differentially}, as shown in Fig.~\ref{fig:lap-edd-baseline}.
-OnlinePCPD uses a fixed-size sliding window over the data stream.
-Within each window, it performs offline private change-point detection based on CUSUM statistics.
-Since the detection statistic is recomputed in each window, it is non-recursive and incurs a higher computational cost.
-Notably, in OnlinePCPD, Laplace noise $\text{Lap}(4\Delta/\epsilon)$ is added to the detection statistic and $\text{Lap}(8\Delta/\epsilon)$ to the threshold.
+OnlinePCPD builds on its offline Report Noisy Max framework and uses a fixed-size sliding window of width $w$ over the data stream.
+At each time step $t$, the algorithm considers a sliding window of recent samples ${X_{t-w+1},\ldots,X_t}$ and, for every candidate change-point $k\in\{t-w+1,\ldots,t\}$, computes the partial log-likelihood ratio $S_{k,t}=\sum_{i=k}^t\ell(X_i)$.
+The statistic used for detection is $\tilde S_t = (\max_{t-w+1\le k \le t} S_{k,t}) + Z_t$ with independent Laplace noise $Z_t \sim {\rm Lap}(8\Delta/\epsilon)$.
+The stopping rule is $\tilde T:=\inf\{t: \tilde S_t \ge b+W\}$, where $W \sim {\rm Lap}(4\Delta/\epsilon)$.
+This procedure is non-recursive, since all $S_{k,t}$ must be recomputed within each sliding window, resulting in an $O(w)$ per-step computational cost.
+While our proposed DP-CUSUM has only $O(1)$ per-step computational cost due to its recursive update of the detection statistics.
+Notably, in OnlinePCPD, Laplace noise $\text{Lap}(8\Delta/\epsilon)$ is added to the detection statistic and $\text{Lap}(4\Delta/\epsilon)$ to the threshold.
 In contrast, our method only adds $\text{Lap}(2\Delta/\epsilon)$ to both the statistic and the threshold, while still achieving the same level of $\epsilon$-DP, as guaranteed by Theorem~\ref{thm:dp}.
 We adopt the same window size of 700 as used in \cite{cummings2018differentially}.
 Fig.~\ref{fig:lap-edd-baseline} shows that the detection delay of OnlinePCPD is substantially larger than that of our DP-CUSUM procedure across all privacy regimes (even when $\epsilon\le 2\Delta$), particularly when the ARL is large, under both mean shift scenarios $\mu = 0.2$ and $\mu = 0.5$ in the Laplace distribution setting.